Theo-Panella/BastionHost_Project/EC2_Instances.md

 - Configurate the OS
 - Use your downloaded ssh pair key
 - Edit network configuration, putting the instance in SubNet_C
-- That one, i recomend just leave in default (0.0.0.0/0), because we just use him to test like a "Outside" connection to SubNet_B
+- The security groupe just leave the way that already is, after we will change it --> default is 0.0.0.0/0 "All comunication"

 ## ☣️ATENTION☣️
 The security groups will be configured after all the other components are set up.
 By using only ACLs as the security method, we can ensure that the ACLs are working correctly